-If a polyp is detected with a large stalk, a special device may be placed at the bottom of the stalk (endoloop or endoclip) to reduce the risk of bleeding after the polyp is removed.
+If a polyp is detected with a large stalk, a special device may be placed at the bottom of the stalk (endoloop) or a small metal clip (endoclip) used to reduce the risk of bleeding after the polyp is removed.
 These devices are usually passed spontaneously in 1-2 weeks.